All Episodes

 Right?

-CNN stopped the tape, wonders why nobody is watching.
+I say, CNN, stop the tape, wonders why nobody is watching.

-So Dennis Rodman, at least he went and talked to the guy and rather agreed.
+So Dennis Rodman, at least he went and talked to the guy, and Rather agreed.

 At least he's talking.